From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Viability theory

 \section{Viability theory}

-In this section, we shortly introduce the parts of \emph{viability theory} (\vt{}) needed in this paper, following \cite{Aubin1991,Aubin2001}.
-We start with a time-continuous ($t\in \timeset := \R_+$) dynamical control system in the state space $\X = \R^n$
+In this section, we shortly introduce the notions of viability theory needed in this article, following \citep{Aubin1991,Aubin2001}.
+We start with a time-continuous ($t\in \timeset := \R_+$) dynamical control system

-with $\x \in \X$, $\dot{\x} \in T\X = \R^n$ and $u \in \U$ the set of all possible values for the control parameter $u$.
+with $\x \in \X = \R^n$, the state space, and $u \in \U$, the set of all possible values for the control parameter $u$.
 We call $f$ the right-hand side function (RHS).
-Note that no dependency of $\U$ on $\x$ is assumed for notational simplicity but the whole idea could be extended in a straightforward manner.
+Note that no dependency of $\U$ on $\x$ is assumed for ease of notation, but the following could be extended for such a case in a straightforward manner.